 The digital health market experienced a boom in investment and valuations, fueled by hyper-liquidity.
 Following the COVID-19 pandemic, government stimulus packages and monetary policies increased capital in the healthcare sector.
 Private equity, growth equity, and venture capital firms raised billions of dollars in new capital, with a significant portion invested in digital health companies.
 This surge in investment led to a rapid expansion of the digital health market, with new companies entering the space and existing players experiencing skyrocketing valuations.

 However, the market euphoria began to wane as valuations and multiples collapsed.
 High-profile digital health providers like Teladoc and AmWell saw their stock prices plummet, leading to a sharp correction in market valuations.
 This correction was not limited to a few companies but affected the entire digital health sector.
-The market correction highlights the need for digital health companies to effectively address their customers’ demands and needs.
+The market correction highlights the need for digital health companies to address their customers’ demands and needs effectively.